archivesspace/tech-docs/ASTRO/src/content/docs/architecture/public/README.md

 ---
-permalink: /architecture/public/
+title: The ArchivesSpace public user interface
 ---

-# The ArchivesSpace public user interface

 The ArchivesSpace Public User Interface (PUI) provides a public interface to your ArchivesSpace collections.
 In a default ArchivesSpace installation it runs on port `:8081`.

 ## Configuration